 - Demonstrated ability to work effectively with federal and state officials, private sector professionals, and volunteer or non-profit personnel

-- Accreditation as a Certified Emergency Manager (CEM)
+- Certification as a Certified Emergency Manager (CEM)

 - Strong written and verbal communication skills

 The Michigan Emergency Management and Homeland Security Division (MEMHSD) offers a number of important certification and training programs.
 In addition to conducting regular training simulations based on federal disaster models, the MEMHSD also offers the Professional Emergency Manager (PEM).
 Furthermore, MEMHSD also sponsors a variety of courses for emergency management professionals in Detroit, Michigan including: